jstromsoe/reach-docs/docs/quickstart.md

 Plug antenna cable into MCX socket on Reach.
 Place antenna on a ground plane.
 It could be a cut piece of metal > 100mm in diameter, roof of a car or metal roof of a building.
 There should be no obstacles near the antenna that could block the sky view higher than 30 degrees above horizon.

-<font color="red">Do not test the device indoors or near buildings, do not cover the skyview for the antennas with laptops, cars or yourself.
-RTK requires good satellite visibility and reception.</font>
+> Do not test the device indoors or near buildings, do not cover the skyview for the antennas with laptops, cars or yourself.
+RTK requires good satellite visibility and reception.

 A guide how to properly place the antennas is available in [Antenna Placement](antenna-placement.md) section.